Nexedi/jio/docs/metadata.rst

     "creator"    : "Mr. Someone",
     "title"      : "New York City at Night",
     "subject"    : ["New York"],
-    "description": "A photo of New York City " + "taken just after midnight",
-    "coverage"   : ["New York", "1996-1997"]
+    "description": "A photo of New York City taken just after midnight", "coverage"   : ["New York", "1996-1997"]
   }, callbacks); // send content as attachment